Map Elements to Modules

-After importing an IFC model, the next step is to tell Darwin which cost module corresponds to each building element.
+After importing an IFC model or 2D drawing, the next step is to tell Darwin which cost module corresponds to each building element or quantity takeoff.

 This creates a bridge: